 Comments: Illinois has no Neglected Programs, Juvenile Detention Programs, or "Other" Programs funded under Subpart 1.
-By law, facilities are not permitted to collect data on student outcomes after exit.

 2.4.1.6 Academic Performance - Subpart 1

 The following questions collect data on the academic performance of neglected and delinquent long-term students served by Title I, Part D, Subpart 1 in reading and mathematics.